ZiadNagar/vidplay/README.md

 - [ ] Custom theme support
 - [ ] Video playlist functionality
 - [ ] Advanced seeking with thumbnail previews

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Support

-For questions, issues, or suggestions, please create an issue in the project repository.